-From Fisherman's Wharf to Bayview-Hunters Point, the Port encompasses numerous neighborhood commercial and industrial areas that support diverse businesses and industrial operations.
+From Fisherman's Wharf to Bayview-Hunters Point, the Port's piers and seawall lots host a wide range of encompasses numerous neighborhood commercial and industrial uses, areas that support diverse businesses and industrial operations.
 Commercial and industrial uses presently occupy piers and seawall lots.
+Commercial uses include general office in buildings on some seawall lots, in historic rehabilitation and development projects such as the Ferry Building, and as a short-term interim use.

-The Port's industrial properties are uniquely versatile, places of work that have demonstrated the ability to adapt to changing needs over time.
-Today, these properties accommodate PDR, storage, technology innovation, and light industrial activities.
+The Port's industrial properties have proven to be are uniquely versatile, places of work that can be have demonstrated the ability to adapted to changing needs over time.
+Today, these properties houseaccommodate PDR, storage, technology innovation, and light industrial activities.
 Commercial uses also include general office.
-Office use is included in buildings on some seawall lots, in historic rehabilitation projects such as the Ferry Building, and as interim uses.
-Together, commercial and industrial uses support a workplace that, in addition to maritime employment, offers a diverse mix of non-maritime jobs.
+Office use is included in buildings on some seawall lots, in historic rehabilitation projects such as the Ferry Building, and as shortterm interim uses.

+Together, the Port's commercial and industrial uses support a workplace that, in addition to maritime employment, offers a diverse mix of non-maritime jobs.